compostbrain/joel-cahalan-website/content/_index.md

 ---
-title: ""
+title: "Code Explorations"
 description: "technical writing and projects"
 featured_image: ""
 ---

+I write code for a living.

-Ruby and Rails are my jam.
+Ruby and Rails are my main jam.

 Learn more about me [here](/about).